 Rationalization of committing fraud is the most difficult condition to observe because it takes place in the mind of the perpetrator.
-Rationalization has to do with justifying the fraud.
-Since many fraudsters view themselves as honest, ordinary people and not as criminals, they have to come up with some reasoning to make the act of committing fraud more acceptable to them.
-Some common rationalization statements are “I’ll just take this money now and pay it back later,” “No one will notice,” or “I deserve this after all these years with this company.”
-Some fraudsters rationalize his or her behavior by reframing their definition of wrongdoing to exclude his or her actions.
+Rationalization involves fabricating a moral excuse to justify the fraud.
+Many fraudsters view themselves as honest, ordinary people and not as criminals, so they have to come up with some reasoning to reconcile the act of committing fraud with their own personal code of ethics.
+Some common rationalization statements are, “I’ll just take this money now and pay it back later,” “No one will notice,” or “I deserve this after all these years with this company.”
+Some fraudsters rationalize their behavior by re-framing their definition of wrongdoing to exclude his or her actions.
 In certain rare cases, fraudsters may seem to abandon their moral code entirely.

-All three conditions (i.e., pressure, opportunity and rationalization, form a high-risk environment ripe for fraud.
+The convergence of these three conditions: pressure, opportunity and rationalization, form a high-risk environment ripe for fraud.
 Each element interacts with the others.
-While an employee may have a high degree of financial pressure, they will not commit fraud if the opportunity is not available, or if the risk of getting caught is too high.
+While an employee may have a high degree of financial pressure, they will not commit fraud if there is no perceived opportunity or if the risk of detection is too high.
 Meanwhile a sufficiently compensated, content employee with little financial pressure is not likely to commit fraud, even if they may have the opportunity to do so.
 Similarly, a person who perceives an opportunity to misrepresent financial statements and has the incentive to commit the fraud is unlikely to do so if he or she knows it is wrong and cannot rationalize the fraud.
-However, the more pressure a person feels to commit fraud increases, a potential fraudster may begin to see more opportunities to circumvent controls, and may begin to rationalize these behaviors in their head.
+However, as the pressure to commit fraud increases, a potential fraudster may begin to see more opportunities to circumvent controls, and may begin to rationalize these behaviors in their head.
 Keeping the fraud triangle conditions in mind can help managers and business owners minimize the risk of fraud in their organizations.

 If you have any questions on preventing fraud in your organization, or suspect fraud may have already occurred at your organization, please contact an Anders advisor below.
 Learn more about Anders Forensic, Valuation and Litigation services.All Insights